sylvesterkaczmarek/nvidia-quantum-hybrid/README.md

 This is a simple reference that connects current hybrid quantum–GPU news with secure and trustworthy AI concepts.

+## Why this is useful

+- Shows how to put a safety/policy check in front of a quantum call, which is what you want in secure AI or space/defence contexts.
+- Produces JSON that can be logged, audited or sent to an MLOps/SOC pipeline, so it is easy to demo to non-quantum teams.
+- Can be swapped from a simulator to CUDA-Q or a partner QPU without changing the classical logic, so it is future-ready.

 ## Features

 - classical → policy → quantum → classical loop